56quarters/casm/README.md

 ## Are they at least really fast?

-No. They're generally on par with existing implementations except with more bugs, far fewer features, and far less portable.
+Nope.
+They're generally on par with existing implementations except with more bugs, far fewer features, and far less portable.
 But with the power of your imagination, maybe they'll *feel* faster.